 6-Carat Diamond

 A larger stone naturally prompts questions about quality versus quantity.
 Should you choose a smaller ring with exceptional quality or a larger one with a lower overall grade?
-That's another personal choice, she says, especially since overall "quality" is a multi-pronged question.
-"Quality grades mean different things for different cuts," explains Landau, who recommends talking to your jeweler about how color and clarity impact your cut of choice.
+That's another personal choice, especially since overall "quality" is a multi-pronged question.
+"Quality grades mean different things for different cuts," says Landau, who recommends talking to your jeweler about how color and clarity impact your cut of choice.

 7-Carat Diamond

 Splurging on a rock that's 7 whole carats might make you conservative with your shape choice.
 But cut popularity is changing all the time, Landau says.
 "Marquis-cut stones were really popular over 20 years ago, fell out of favor, and are now on the rise," she says.
-Another hot-right-now shape?
-Pears, which have graced the left-hand ring finger of many recent celebrities.

 8-Carat Diamond